stevenplatt/cv/README.md

 ## Experience
 ### Pompeu Fabra University

-*Doctoral Researcher*, Barcelona, Spain, 2018-current
+*Doctoral Researcher - Distributed Systems*, Barcelona, Spain, 2018-current

 * Wrote network simulations and algorithms in the Python programming language using the NumPy and Pandas libraries for data visualisation.
 * Published research at top ranked journals and conferences including MDPI Journal Sensors (SJR Q1) and IEEE GlobeCom.